dragoncoder047/tinya/README.md

 Each input channel list is a list of time slices, and each slice is composed of two numbers: the length of the time slice, and the ending value at the end of the slice.
 If the length of the time slice is not zero, the values are linearly interpolated between them.

 The starting value is assumed to be 0, and if the ending value is omitted, it is also assumed to be 0.
-The first time value
+The first time value can simply have a zero duration if you don't want 0, to instantly set the value to that.

 For example: